Wasserwecken/markdownpaper/.doc/documentation.md

 <div>

 ### Layout configuration
-The general look and feel of the renderer can be adjusted with ease by using the `<Config>` tag.
+The general look and feel of the renderer can be adjusted with ease by using the `<mdConfig>` tag.
 Several attributes are supported:
 - **Columns**: Defines the columns per page as integer.
 Recommended is 2 or 1.
 - **Padding**: Defines the print border of each page.
 Any CSS value can be used like '2rem' or '1.5cm'.
 - **Hyphens**: Specifies how words should be hyphenated when text wraps across multiple lines.
 [Use any valid CSS hyphens value](https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens).
 - **TextAlign**: Sets the horizontal alignment of the inline-level content.
 [Use any valid CSS text-align value](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align).
 - **FontFamily**: Specifies a prioritized list of one or more font family names and/or generic family names.
 [Use any valid CSS font-family value](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).
 - **FontSize**: Sets the base size of the font, headings and other special elements are in relation to this size.
 [Use any valid CSS font-size value](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size).
-- **CornellSize**: Defines an extra right padding of the content, providing space for custom notes by the reader.
+- **CornellSpace**: Defines an extra right padding of the content, providing space for custom notes by the reader.
 This is also known as the 'cornell method'.
 Any CSS size value is accepted.

 ```

-<Config columns=2 padding="16mm" fontSize="9pt" hyphens="auto" textAlign="justify" fontFamily="'Linux Libertine O', math, Georgia, serif" CornellSize="0mm"></Config>
+<mdConfig columns=2 padding="20mm" fontSize="9pt" hyphens="auto" textAlign="justify" fontFamily="'CMU Serif', Georgia, serif" CornellSpace="0mm"></mdConfig>
 ```
 ---

+<mdConfig columns=2 padding="20mm" fontSize="9pt" hyphens="auto" textAlign="justify" fontFamily="'CMU Serif', Georgia, serif" CornellSpace="0mm"></mdConfig>

-The look and feel of this document is equivalent to the shown config.
+The look and feel of this document is equivalent to the shown config and also shows the default values.

 </div>